Texas Solar – Everything You Need to Know

 - It is estimated that you will save about $840 off of your energy bill that first year, which further brings your cost down to $10,160.
 This means that you just received a nearly 35 percent discount off the cost of your system, and you retain ownership of the system from day one as well.

-- The savings on electricity will continue to pile up year after year to the point that the entire system will be paid for about year 11.
-The typical solar system does contain a 25-year warranty, so you will enjoy the use of the system virtually expense free for more than another decade.
-By the time the warranty expires, you will have now amassed more than a total of $21,000 in savings, which is nearly a 10 percent return over the lifetime of the unit.
+- The savings on electricity will continue to pile up year after year to the point that the entire system will be paid for about year 12.
+The typical solar system lasts for about 25 years, so you will enjoy the use of the system virtually expense free for more than another decade.
+By the time the warranty expires, you will have now amassed more than a total of $13,000 in savings.

 You also have the option to enter into a solar lease.
 This is a type of third party ownership available across Texas where the installation company retains ownership of the system.
 A company will gladly install the panels for you, in exchange for receiving lease payments over the life of the system.
 This costs you nothing, and it will give you immediate savings on your energy bill.